Nkurenkuru

 Nkurenkuru (1.093 m above sea level) is a town on the south-western banks of the Kavango River.
 It is the capital of the Kavango West Region of northern Namibia, located 140 km west of Rundu.
 It is also a former mission station of the Finnish Missionary Society.

-Nkurenkuru has a population of around 618 (in 2011) inhabitants and is homestead of the local Uukwangali kings and until 1936, also was capital for the entire region.
-Then the seat of the regional government was moved to Rundu, due to its strategically more central location.
-In 2013 it became a regional capital again, of the then-created Region of Kavango West.
+Nkurenkuru has a population of around 10,261 (in 2023) inhabitants and is homestead of the local Uukwangali kings.
+Until 1936 it has been the capital of the region, after which the seat of the regional government was moved to Rundu, due to its strategically more central location.
+In 2013 it became a regional capital again, of the newly created Region of Kavango West.
 Nkurenkuru is the smallest town in Namibia, and the only self-governed settlement in the Region of Kavango West.
 On the opposite, north-eastern banks of the river lies Cuangar in Angola and the two towns are linked via a nearby border post.